open-telemetry/opentelemetry-cpp/docs/abi-version-policy.md

 The build files are the source of truth for which ABI version is currently experimental versus stable.
 In CMake, the experimental version is the `WITH_ABI_VERSION_*` option labeled `EXPERIMENTAL` in `CMakeLists.txt`, and it is off by default; any version without that label is stable.
-The Bazel equivalent is the `//api:abi_version_no` flag in `api/BUILD`, which defaults to the stable version.

 The following sections describe the migration path from one ABI (v1) to the next (v2).